If you feel your waters break and you have been told that your baby is breech (not head-first), seek medical help immediately.

-How will I know whether my baby is in the breech position or not?
+How will I know if my baby is in the breech position?

-Your doctor or midwife will feel your abdomen when you have your pregnancy check-ups in second and third trimesters — this is called an 'abdominal palpation'.
-When they feel your abdomen at 35 to 36 weeks, they will assess whether the baby has settled into a head-down position in preparation for birth.
+When they feel your abdomen at 36 weeks, they will assess if your baby has settled into a head-down position in preparation for birth.
 If they suspect your baby might be in a breech position, they can confirm this with an ultrasound scan.

-- frank breech — the baby’s legs are straight up in front of its body in a V shape, so its feet are up near its face
+- frank or extended breech — where your baby’s legs are straight up in front of their body, with their feet up near their face

-- complete or flexed breech — the baby is in a sitting position with its legs crossed in front of its body and its feet near its bottom
+- complete or flexed breech — where your baby is in a sitting position with their legs crossed in front of their body and their feet near their bottom

-- footling breech — one or both of the baby’s feet are hanging below its bottom, so the foot or feet are coming first
+- footling breech — where one or both of your baby’s feet are hanging below their bottom, so the foot or feet are coming first

 What does it mean for my baby?

-Why do some babies remain in a breech position?
+Why might my baby remain in a breech position?

-Often it is unclear why a baby remains in a breech position.
-Some of the common reasons include:
+Often, it is unclear why a baby stays in a breech position.
+Some of the common causes include: